Cyber Sunday (2008): Event

 The next match was a WWE Championship match where the fans voted who Triple H's opponent, Jeff Hardy, who won the poll over Vladimir Kozlov.
 During the start of the match both Hardy and Triple H countered each other's moves, then it was evenly matched.
 Hardy then executed the Swanton Bomb, then went up to the top rope for a second Swanton Bomb, but was unsuccessful.
 As Hardy was attempting the move, Triple H got up and countered the move into a Pedigree, pinned Hardy for the win, and retained his WWE title.

+Chris Jericho defended Raw's World Heavyweight Championship against Batista in the main event with "Stone Cold" Steve Austin as the fan-voted special guest referee.

 In the main event, Chris Jericho defended his World Heavyweight Championship against Batista.
-The fans voted Stone Cold Steve Austin to be the special guest referee.
-Upon hearing the voting results, Jericho attempted to walk away from the match and get counted out, but Austin explained that if Jericho got counted out or disqualified, then he would lose the title.
-So Jericho ran back in and proceeded with the match.
+The fans voted for "Stone Cold" Steve Austin to be the special guest referee.
+Upon hearing the voting results, Jericho attempted to walk away from the match and get counted out, but Austin explained that if Jericho got counted out or disqualified, then he would lose the title, so Jericho ran back in and proceeded with the match.
 It went back and forth between the two until Batista collided with Austin, allowing Jericho to take advantage of Batista.
 Shawn Michaels came down to the ring and counted Jericho's attempted pinfall, which Batista kicked out at two.
 Michaels was about to execute a sweet chin music on Jericho, but instead faked Jericho out.
 John "Bradshaw" Layfield (JBL) came down to the ring and attacked Michaels.
 Then Randy Orton came out and was appearing to take over as the special referee, but Austin got up and executed a Stunner on Orton.
 The match ended with Batista pinning Jericho after a Batista Bomb to become the new World Heavyweight Champion.
 After the match, Austin and Batista celebrated as they drank beer.